ckjoon/teambuilding/README.md

 Team Building Application for Junior Design

 ## Release Notes
-New Features:<br />
-    1. Professors can upload the class roster and see all the created teams with their availability and their team manager.<br />
-    2. Students can edit their profiles and search for available teams with easy UI design.<br /><br />
-Bug Fixed:<br />
-    1. Bug fixed in where professors were not able to see the availability of the teams on their dashboard (FIXED).<br />
-    2. Students were not able to see their updated profiles (FIXED).<br />
-    3. "Send Request" button was not responsive with the database (FIXED).<br /><br />
+Features:
+* Professors are able to:
+    * create classes
+    * import roster files from T-Square in .XLS format (see the UI issue workaround in the "Known Issues" section).
+    * edit imported rosters (add/remove students)
+    * switch between different classes they are teaching
+    * see teams, their captains, who is in teams, etc.
+* Students are able to:
+    * leave relevant information in the comment section of their profile, such as previous experience, programming languages, what kind of team they iare looking for, etc.
+    * switch between classes they are in that utilize our service
+    * create teams (adding/removing students up to the limi)
+    * send requests to join existing teams
+        * in cases when a student sends requests to join multiple teams, as soon as one of the requests gets accepted, the rest of the requests will be deleted from the database
+    * leave teams
+    * if team captain:
+        * approve and deny requests to join your team
+        * transfer the team captain role to another team member

-Known Bugs:<br />
+Known Issues:
-    1. Signout feature does not actually log out the user.
-It goes back to the signin html directly.<br />
-    2. Leaving team as the team manager deletes the team entirely. <br /><br />
+* CAS login.
+    * Currently, users can log in using their username only (which is why this should not be used in production until CAS login is integrated).
+We wrote code that deals with all of that using CAS documentation for their API, but since we haven't received the permit from CAS yet, the code doesn't work.
+* Uploading rosters doesn't work properly through the UI.
+    * We created a temporary workaround.
+You need to create a folder in the root called `rosters/`, put your .XLS roster files imported from T-Square in it, edit filename parameters in `roster_processor.py`, and then it as a python script.
+* Generating final rosters (i.e., auto-matching) is not implemented.
+* Input validation.
+    * Weak, which leaves the service in its current somewhat vulnerable.

-## Install Guide
+## Installation Guide
 Ensure that you are using python 3 as well as pip3 and have virtualenv configured to work with these versions.

 CD into the repository and create a virtual environment using `virtualenv env`.
-Then run the command `source env/bin/activate` to move into your virtual environment.
+Then run the command `source env/bin/activate` (the two commands above are dependent on your OS and terminal application) to move into your virtual environment.
-Install all the dependencies using `pip3 install -r requirements.txt`.
+Install all the dependencies using `pip install -r requirements.txt`.
 Use `deactivate` to exit the virtual environment when exiting the project directory.

-Download and install PostgreSQL.
-There is a nice article you can follow that will walk you through these steps [here](http://killtheyak.com/use-postgresql-with-django-flask/).
-It is suggested for OSX users to use Postgres.app.
+Download and install [PostgreSQL](https://www.postgresql.org/download/), either locally or on a remote machine or host it using something like AWS or Azure.

-Once you have installed Postgres initialize the database with the name 'teambuilding'.
+Once you have installed PostgreSQL, create a file in `teambuilding/` called `config.py` and populate using the following parameters:
-Create a file in the base directory of the project named 'config.py'.

-`touch config.py`

-Inside config.py add the following properties:

 ```
 db = {
-    'database': 'teambuilding',
+    'database': 'your_db_name',
-    'user': 'postgres',
+    'user': 'your_db_username',
-    'password': '12345', # CHANGE THIS!
+    'password': 'your_db_password',
-    'host': '111.111.111.111',
+    'host': 'your_db_host_address',
-    'port': '1111'
+    'port': 'your_db_port'
 }
+UPLOAD_FOLDER = 'uploads/'#path for uploaded files
+ALLOWED_EXTENSIONS = set(['csv'])#do not change this
 ```

+We have also created a script that will set up the appropriate tables that the project utilizes.
+The script can be found in `teambuildingapp/db_setup.py` and ran using python3 (note that `config.py` setup is a must before running the script).

-Start the server with `python3 runserver.py`
+Start the server by running `runserver.py` as a python file.